• Skip to main content

 …you’re uprooting theirs, too.

-Thankfully, I’m usually the type of person who thinks about random (yet important) things most people would forget about.
+Thankfully, we’ve thought about random (yet important) things most people would forget about so you don’t have to.

-Which is why I’m going to provide you with 5 RV tips to follow when traveling with dogs, cats, and other critters that I’ve found extremely helpful to have on hand.
+Which is why we’re going to provide you with 5 RV tips to follow when traveling with dogs, cats, and other critters that we’ve found extremely helpful to have on hand.

 1. Rules of the road.

-Whether you’re full-timing, part-timing, or just want to go on a road trip, your RV is your home.
-It may feel natural to allow your pets to roam about when you’re driving to your destination but this is one of the most dangerous things you can do.
+Whether you’re full-timing, part-timing, or just wanting to go on a road trip, your RV is your home.
+It may feel natural to allow your pets to roam about when you’re driving to your destination, but this is one of the most dangerous things you can do.

 You could be as confident as you want when it comes to your driving skills but let’s face it, not everyone follows the speed limit signs (and don’t get me started on how many people try to pass you when you’re in an RV).

 If you were to get into an accident and your pet was roaming about, they could be seriously injured.
-Not to mention, wandering pets may come up to visit you while driving, causing you to be easily distracted.
+Also, pets that are out and about may come up to you while you’re driving and distract you.

-At the end of this article, I’m providing essential RV accessories you should have on hand when traveling with pets.
-Be sure to check it out - you’ll find some nifty items to use while partaking in a pet friendly road trip!!
+At the end of this article, I’m providing a list of essential RV accessories you should have on hand when traveling with pets.
+Be sure to check it out—you’ll find some nifty items to use while partaking in a pet friendly road trip!!

 2. Remember the essentials.